fsprojects/Paket/docs/content/github-dependencies.md

     File:FsUnit.fs

-This will reference the linked file directly into your project.
-By default the linked file will be visible under ``paket-files`` folder in project.
+and run [`paket install` command](paket-install.html).
+This will reference the linked file directly into your project and by default, be visible under ``paket-files`` folder in project.

 ![alt text](img/github_ref_default_link.png "GitHub file referenced in project with default link")